 According to Mr. Heater, the Little Buddy should run for up to 5.6 hours, but we suspect run time will differ depending on factors such as altitude and ambient temperature.
 That said, there’s only one heat setting on the Little Buddy, so the heat output is not adjustable.

-We read user reviews from Little Buddy owners noting that they could run their Little Buddy for anywhere from 4 to 7 hours, so Mr. Heater’s estimate appears to be pretty accurate.
+We read user reviews from Little Buddy owners noting they could run their Little Buddy for 4 to 7 hours, so Mr. Heater’s estimate appears to be pretty accurate.

-Note that for larger areas and longer run times, Mr. Heater sells the larger Mr. Buddy propane and the Big Buddy propane heater.
-Both can run on 1-pound disposable propane cylinders, or they can be connected to a larger LP cylinder.
+Note that for larger areas and longer run times, Mr. Heater sells the larger Portable Buddy propane and the Big Buddy propane heater.
+Both can run on 1-pound disposable propane cylinders or be connected to a larger LP cylinder.

-The Mr. Buddy is a 9,000 BTU propane heater that heats a space up to 225 sq. ft.
-This unit weighs 10.6 pounds can run at 4,000 BTU for approximately 6 hours or 9,000 BTU for approximately 3 hours.
+The Portable Buddy is a 9,000 BTU propane heater that heats a space up to 225 sq. ft.
+This unit weighs 10.6 pounds and can run at 4,000 BTU for approximately 6 hours or 9,000 BTU for approximately 3 hours.

-The Mr. Heater Big Buddy has low, medium, and high settings (4,000 – 9,000 – 18,000 BTUs), and heats up to 450 sq. ft.
-This unit can use two 1-pound propane cylinders, or it can also be connected to a larger LP cylinder.
+The Mr. Heater Big Buddy has low, medium, and high settings (4,000 – 9,000 – 18,000 BTUs) and heats up to 450 sq. ft.
+This unit can use two 1-pound propane cylinders or be connected to a larger LP cylinder.
 It has a fan that operates on 4 D-cell batteries or an AC adapter.

 How Does a Little Buddy Heater Work?